 “Even in the darker stories, Rose Marie Kinder’s trademark strengths can be found in abundance: narratives that unfold with ease and end at exactly the right moment, spot-on dialogue, a keen eye for the emotional landscape and generosity of heart.
 Like all fine story writers—from Mansfield to Munro—Kinder knows, from the writer’s perspective, there is no such thing as an unremarkable life.” —Catherine Browder, author of Now We Can All Go Home

 “These clear-eyed, daring, delicate, and deeply organic stories hum with animal vitality: dogs and snakes, gunplay and witchcraft, music and tornadoes.
 Rose Marie Kinder has a fearless heart; she approaches the human condition without preconceptions, and the result is a collection of startling wisdom and piercing beauty.” —Trudy Lewis, author of The Empire Rolls

 "R. M. Kinder may be a modern-day Katherine Anne Porter with a vein of Flannery O’Connor darkness squiggling throughout, but she puts me most in mind of Lucia Berlin in sensibility and droll intelligence.
-Kinder manages to bolster our hope for humanity, even as she doesn’t flinch from the hard face of 21st century reality.
-A Common Person and Other Stories is full of heart, generosity and absolutely stunning writing." —Karen Brennan, author of Monsters
+Kinder manages to bolster our hope for humanity, even as she doesn’t flinch from the hard face of twenty-first century reality.
+A Common Person and Other Stories is full of heart, generosity, and absolutely stunning writing." —Karen Brennan, author of Monsters